Objects and Classes in Java

 In this page, we will learn about Java objects and classes.
 In object-oriented programming technique, we design a program using objects and classes.

-Object is the physical as well as logical entity whereas class is the logical entity only.
+An object in Java is the physical as well as logical entity whereas a class in Java is a logical entity only.

 An object has three characteristics:

-For Example: Pen is an object.
-Its name is Reynolds, color is white etc. known as its state.
+For Example, Pen is an object.
+Its name is Reynolds; color is white, known as its state.
 It is used to write, so writing is its behavior.

-Object is an instance of a class.
-Class is a template or blueprint from which objects are created.
-So object is the instance(result) of a class.
+An object is an instance of a class.
+A class is a template or blueprint from which objects are created.
+So, an object is the instance(result) of a class.

 A class is a group of objects which have common properties.
 It is a template or blueprint from which objects are created.
 It is a logical entity.
 It can't be physical.

 A class in Java can contain: